gryphonfluff/furtrack-tag-icons/cronjob/README.md

 # cronjob

+**OBSOLETE: As of v0.2.0, tag icon info is present in the local tag database.**

 Note: You only need this if you want to self-host the mapping seed.

 This cronjob needs to be run periodically to update the mappings.